elizabeth-and-john/elizabeth-and-john.github.io/colorado.md

   </div>
   <div class="column right">
   <h3>Where to stay?</h3>
-<p>We arranged discounts with the following hotels.
-The shuttles on the 19th will
+<p>We arranged discounts with the hotels below.
+Please book by 18 July to
-depart from and return to these hotels.</p>
+receive the discount.
+The shuttles on the 19th will depart from and return to these hotels.</p>

 <p>If you prefer, there are also many great options on Airbnb.</p>
   </div>